decipher-survey-programming/vim-clips/README.rst

 ~~~~~~~~~~~~

 You might want to use `pathogen <https://github.com/tpope/vim-pathogen>`_ to
-install decipher-clips in vim.
+install decipher-vim-clips in vim.
 Also you need a vim version that was compiled with
 ``+python``, which is typical for most distributions on Linux.